wp-plugins/shopello/readme.txt

 == Frequently Asked Questions ==

-I cannot use any of the shortcodes?
+= Why cannot I use any of the shortcodes? =
 Make sure you have entered a correct API-key and API-endpoint.
-If you have problems with this, please contact info@shopello.se
+If you have problems with this, please contact partner@shopello.se

 == Changelog ==

+= 1.10.1 =
+* Improved handling of 404 errors from API, now it won't destroy the entire page.
+* Major code improvements
+* Migrated from LESSCSS to SCSS

 = 1.10.0 =
 * Internationalization and Localization support, we currently have English and Swedish.